-Spread across two rooms, sixteen portraits I made on commission for care organisation Sûnenz will be on show at Museum Opsterlân in two weeks' time.
+In two weeks’ time, 16 portraits I created on commission for the care organisation Sûnenz will be exhibited across two rooms at Museum Opsterlân.
 Each participant was also interviewed by journalist Arend Waninge on what they had been a 'master' at during their life – or perhaps still are.
 And maybe the most important question: how do they now, as they've grown older and life has changed, still give meaning to it?

 The assignment for the art project Bisto Grutsk? was to create the portraits in the style of the old masters, complete with characteristic collars.
 Quite a challenge, because the line between art and kitsch is razor-thin.